-Protecting people and investments with drives safety: certified, built-in, more efficient, lower cost
+Protecting people & investments with drives safety: certified, built-in, more efficient, lower cost

 The SINAMICS family not only offers drives for each power and performance level, but also include safety functionality seamlessly integrated throughout the portfolio.
 Whether hardwired into an existing system or linked via PROFIsafe to SIMATIC or SINUMERIK controls utilizing failsafe communication, Sinamics drives allow you to innovate to the latest safety concepts.
 This offers you shorter commissioning times and higher cost effectiveness thanks to efficient engineering and certified solutions.